• en

 As mentioned in previous blogs, Johan Sports offers a unique advantage by combining GPS and heart rate monitoring in one device.

-Together with the Johan Sports Live App, it provides coaches and physios with real-time insights into training load and player health, and translates this data into personalised training goals.
+Together with the Johan Sports Live App, it provides coaches and physios with real-time insights into training load and player health, and translates this data into training goals.

 • Better balance between training and recovery